It’s quite common to leave pots and kettles on the stove longer than they should be.

 Now you can minx the spray paint by shaking the can until at least one minute after you hear the metal balls inside start to rattle.

 Step 6 – Spray:

-Hold the spray can about 9 inches from the stove and spray a light coat of paint across the surface.
+Hold the spray can about 9 inches from the stove and spray a light coat of high-temperature epoxy spray paint across the surface.

 Use long strokes that are even.

 Remember that you are not trying to cover the entire stove on the first pass.